gardener/gardener/docs/development/testmachinery_tests.md

 **Config**

-Every framework commandline flag can also be defined by a configuration file (the value of the configuration file is only used if flag is not specified by commandline).
+Every framework commandline flag can also be defined by a configuration file (the value of the configuration file is only used if a flag is not specified by commandline).
 The test suite searches for a configuration file (yaml is preferred) if the command line flag `--config=/path/to/config/file` is provided.
 A framework can be defined in the configuration file by just using the flag name as root key e.g.
 ```yaml